neos/doctools/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 Method documentation
 --------------------

 For a method, at least all parameters and the return value must be documented.
-Please also add your name by using the ``@author`` tag.
 The ``@access`` tag must not be used as it makes no sense (we're using PHP 5 for a reason, don't we?)

 *Standard method documentation block*::